 Sellers write contingencies into counteroffers more often in seller's markets than in buyer's markets.
 But it's not uncommon to see a seller ask a buyer for the right to find a replacement property before fully committing to the purchase agreement.

 Many sellers worry that if they sell their home without finding a new home right away, they might end up putting belongings into storage and renting.
-Or worse, they may find themselves homeless.
-It's an emotional time for sellers.
+Or worse, they may find themselves without a home for a period of time.
+All of this can be emotional for sellers.